On the magnetic evolution in Friedmann universes and the question of cosmic magnetogenesis: Magnetic Fields in Flat FRW Universes

-It is worth noting that this is not the first time the aforementioned source-free approach is applied to the study of large-scale cosmological magnetic fields (e.g.~see~\cite{TK}-\cite{T2}).
-Nevertheless, in~\cite{TK}-\cite{Ko} the causality argument was either assumed implicitly, or there was only a brief (passing) reference to it.
-Also, in~\cite{TK,SS}, the background model was a spatially open Friedmann universe.
-The causality issue was discussed in some detail in~\cite{T2}, though there the focus was on the non-conventional scenarios of cosmic magnetogenesis, and in~\cite{T3}, which looks specifically into the role of the initial conditions in conventional mechanisms of magnetic generation.
+It is worth noting that this is not the first time the aforementioned source-free approach is applied to the study of large-scale cosmological magnetic fields (e.g.,~see~\cite{TK}-\cite{T2}).
+Nevertheless, in~\cite{TK}-\cite{Ko} the role of causality and its implications were either assumed implicitly, or there was only a brief (passing) reference to them.
+Also, in~\cite{TK}-\cite{SS}, the background model was a spatially open Friedmann universe.
+The causality issue is discussed in certain detail also in~\cite{T2}, where the focus is on the non-conventional scenarios of cosmic magnetogenesis, and in~\cite{T3}, which looks specifically into the role of the initial conditions in conventional mechanisms of magnetic generation.
 In both of the aforementioned articles, the background universe is a spatially flat FRW spacetime.
 Here, we provide an extended discussion of the matter and of its potentially pivotal implications for cosmic magnetogenesis (conventional or not), in flat and in marginally curved Friedmann models.

-\subsection{Large-scale superadiabatic magnetic amplification}
+\subsection{Large-Scale Superadiabatic Magnetic Amplification}